langurmonkey/website-source/content/blog/2026/quantization.md

 I like running my own LLMs locally.
 Open models are becoming more and more powerful, with exciting releases like the latest Qwen 3.5 family scoring highly in benchmarks even in their smaller variants.
 This makes managing and running your own models more viable, as it becomes increasingly easy to repurpose old hardware for local inference with progressively better results.
 For local users and modest purposes, the GGUF format introduced by llama.cpp is the de-facto default.

 Since local inference is typically heavily restricted by the available hardware, several optimization techniques have been implemented to make the models leaner and faster.
-Perhaps the most important of these is quantization, which trims down the bit count per parameter to achieve lower memory usage and (sometimes) faster inference.
+Perhaps the most important of these is **quantization**, which trims down the bit count per parameter to achieve lower memory usage and (sometimes) faster inference[^1].
 The challenge is that there are many different formats and strategies for quantization.
 In this post, I summarize them, providing a bird's-eye view on the available techniques, their strengths, and their weaknesses.

+[^1]: For an exceptionally good (visual) guide as to how quantization is actually performed, I recommend reading this *ngrok* blog post: [Quantization from the ground up](https://ngrok.com/blog/quantization).

 <!--more-->